 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Ahead of his first ever title-fight at UFC 319, the Chechen-born fighter had amassed a reputation as one of the most vicious and thrilling fighters in the world.
-Not only had he remained undefeated through eight UFC bouts, but he finished a mind-boggling five of them within the first round alone.
-Fans—and the UFC brass—were eager to anoint him as the next face of the sport.
+Ahead of his first title-fight, the Chechen-born fighter had amassed a reputation as one of the most vicious and thrilling fighters in the world.
+Not only was he undefeated through eight UFC bouts, but he had finished a mind-boggling five of them within the first round alone.
+Fans were eager to anoint him as the next face of the sport—as were the UFC brass.

-Chimaev walked into the octagon as the clear favorite (-250), with the likelihood of a swift submission.
-However, pundits believed that if Du Plessis could survive Chimaev’s immediate onslaught, it would devolve into an all-out dogfight, where Du Plessis could exploit Chimaev’s notoriously poor stamina and snag a TKO.
+Chimaev walked into the octagon as the stark favorite (-250), with likelihood pointing towards a swift submission.
+However, the belief was that if Du Plessis could survive Chimaev’s immediate onslaught, it would devolve into an all-out dogfight.
 Immense excitement and intrigue grew in the lead-up to the fight.
 Over 20,000 fans packed the United Center, paying north of $500 a ticket, while hundreds of thousands more shelled out $79.99 for the pay-per-view.
 They anticipated the fight of the year.
 What followed was one of the worst main events in UFC history.

-Tsarukyan is right, and that’s the dilemma.
-Chimaev’s win at UFC 319 was fair, smart, and dominant—but it was abysmal entertainment.
-The crowd rejected it, and rightly so.
-This wasn’t an anomaly; it was the culmination of a long-brewing shift in the UFC, where slow, methodical grappling consistently outmatches explosive striking.
+Tsarukyan is spot-on—that’s the dilemma.
+Chimaev’s win at UFC 319 was fair, smart, and dominant—but it was abysmal entertainment, and the crowd rejected it.
+This wasn’t an anomaly either.
+It is the culmination of a long-brewing shift in the UFC, where slow, methodical grappling outmatches explosive striking.
 The trend can be traced to Khabib Nurmagomedov’s high-profile mauling of Conor McGregor in 2018 and reinforced by Islam Makhachev’s two victories over Alexander Volkanovski in 2023.
-Here, it reached its breaking point.
+Here, it reaches its breaking point.
 Chimaev was unabashedly boring.
 He gamed the scoring system, and he was rewarded for it.
-At this rate, he and others like him will continue being rewarded for it, eroding the UFC’s entertainment value, punishing their bottom line, and terrifying the Paramount executives who recently invested $7.7 billion into the sport.
+At this rate, he and others like him will continue to be rewarded for it, eroding the UFC’s entertainment value, punishing their bottom line, and terrifying the Paramount executives who recently invested $7.7 billion into the sport.

-So, if you’re Dana White—or the commissioner of any professional sports league—how do you reconcile a conflict between merit and entertainment?
+So, if you’re Dana White—or the commissioner of any professional sports league for that matter—how do you reconcile a conflict between merit and entertainment?
 Is intervention necessary?
 The UFC was established for the very reason of pitting different fighting styles against each other.
 Is Dana White willing to actually change the rules in order to discourage wrestling, even at the expense of the integrity and purpose of mixed-martial-arts?
 With a colossal media-rights deal recently signed with Paramount, the pressure will only increase.

 The UFC has a ‘boring’ problem, and it’s become urgent.
 It threatens to tear the sport apart.